smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 1 London large     22
     ## 2 London small     16

-for numeric values, you can use boolean operators
+For numeric values, you can use boolean operators

 ``` r
 filter(pollution, amount > 20)